matthew-brett/dsfe2019/_courses/dsfe2019/projects/rubric.md

 * 75-100%: strong evidence of contribution and collaboration.
 Some contribution to nearly all headings; substantial contributions across the majority of headings.
 Strong evidence that you helped other team members contribute across several headings.

+Usually, the weight for the project contribution mark is 30%, as compared to 70% weighting for the project, but see below.

+## Project mark adjustment for contribution

+In most cases your final project mark will follow the split listed above:

+* 70% for the project
+* 30% for personal contribution

+However, we reserve the right to change these weightings if we find that you have made well below your fair share of project contribution.

+Of course, a fair share depends on your group size.
+A fair share for a three-member group is 33% of the work, and a fair share for a 5 member group is 20%.

+If we review the project files and your contribution document, and conclude that you have done considerably less than your fair share, we will change the weightings of your project and personal contribution to 60% / 40%, 50% / 50%, or, in extreme cases, 40% / 60%.

+We expect to do this for very few or none of you, but we reserve that right.

+Bear in mind that project contribution means contributing across the project.
+For example, you would be making a minor contribution if you wrote an introduction or conclusion for the report, without contributing to the analysis.
+For this assignment the major part of the work is designing, writing, describing and summarizing your analysis.